Origins of the Village of Waterford Through 1845

 (A replica of this type of road can be seen at the Wade House, a Wisconsin History site in Plymouth, Wisc. on Hwy.
 23.)

-Excerpts from An English Settler in Pioneer Wisconsin – Letters of Edwin Bottomley, 1842 -1850, published by WHS in 1915 (settled in the English Settlement area just southeast of Waterford):
+The following excerpts are from An English Settler in Pioneer Wisconsin – Letters of Edwin Bottomley, 1842-1850, published by Wisconsin Historical Society in 1915.
+Bottomley settled in the English Settlement area just a few miles southeast of Waterford:

 Left England 5/11/1842 – Rough Trip on Ocean – Measles spread to all kids on board